jonghyun-econ/jonghyun-econ.github.io/_pages/publications.md

 </h3>

 *with <a href="https://www.sudiptasarangi.com" target="_blank" rel="noopener noreferrer">Sudipta Sarangi</a> and <a href="https://sites.google.com/view/hectortzavellas/home" target="_blank" rel="noopener noreferrer">Hector Tzavellas</a>*

-This paper develops a theory of information overload under rational inference.
-When maintaining responsiveness to information becomes increasingly costly as the information environment expands, an optimizing agent may react less to more information and eventually revert toward the prior.

 <h3>
 <a href="{{ '/assets/pdf/Free Disposal with Costly Access.pdf' | relative_url }}" target="_blank" rel="noopener noreferrer">